Architectural Design Process for Students

 Once you have decided on the idea to go with, then you start developing it into effective architectural solutions.

 So you should make a couple of initial or conceptual sketches at this stage.

 Students sometimes have challenges developing or interpreting their concepts into design solutions.
-Sometimes, when they finish, the relationship between concept and final design is often lost.
+Sometimes, when they finish, the relationship between concept and the final design is often lost.

-Spatial relationship and programming
+Spatial Relationship and Programming